vlmaier/taski/README.md

 - [ ] spinner design
 - [x] toast when task was successfully updated
 - [x] swipe left to cancel task
+- [x] limit characters for edit text fields
+- [x] adjust font size depending on length of the input

 ---